Color mouse information

 Skin

-Bald spots, lots of scratching, scabs, wounds, bumps and nodules
+Bald spots, lots of scratches, scabs, wounds, bumps and lumps

-Wet and dirty ass, drinking a lot, falling over, listlessness, different shape and color of the droppings
+Wet and dirty ass, drinking a lot, falling over, lethargy, different shape and color of the feces

-mice and colored mice or mice supplies and accessories
+mice and coloring mice or mice supplies and accessories

 Please accept cookies to help us improve this website Is this OK?
 Yes No More on cookies »